astraly-labs/Pragma/README.md

 ![Empiric Network Architecture](/assets/Empiric-Architecture.png)

 The Empiric Network consists of three smart contracts.
-The first is the Publisher Registry, which is the most static.
-This is designed to be updated extremely infrequently because it's state should be permanent (each publisher and their address).
-The second is the Oracle Controller, which is also designed to be updated only as frequently as absolutely necessary.
+The first is the Proxy contract, which is the most static.
+This is designed to never be updated because it uses fallback functions to redirect any calls to its implementation contract (standard OpenZeppelin Proxy contract).
 This is the contract which protocols use, and the one to which publishers publish.
-In the background, it coordinates the Publisher Registry and the Oracle Implementation(s).
-The third contract type is Oracle Implementation which contains the logic for storing and aggregating specific key/value data streams.
-Oracle Implementations can be updated frequently by simply adding them to the Oracle Controller's list of implementation addresses.
-While there can be many Oracle Implementations to all of which the Oracle Controller write data being published to it, there can be only one primary Oracle Implementation, which is where the Oracle Controller fetches results from when other smart contracts ask it to.
+The second is the Publisher Registry, which is also designed to be updated extremely infrequently because it's state should be permanent (each publisher and their address).
+The third is the Oracle which contains the logic for storing and aggregating specific key/value data streams.
+The Oracle can be updated when necessary, but must be updated in a backward compatible way.

 ### Deployed Contracts